Charles Wilshere: Collection and legacy

 Wilshere is particularly known for his collection of gold glass.
 The Vetri ornati di figure in oro: trovati nei cimiteri cristiani di Roma (1858) of Raffaele Garrucci explains the origins of the "Recupero collection", named for barone Alessio Recupero of Catania.
-Wilshire purchased from the collection at Capobianchi, dealers on Via del Babuino, Rome.
+Wilshere purchased from the collection at Capobianchi, dealers on Via del Babuino, Rome.
 At the time, the pieces were dated to the 4th century.
 A note to Charles Drury Edward Fortnum shows that Wilshere used the diplomatic bag to have Recupero collection pieces shipped from Florence to the South Kensington Museum.

 Left by Wilshere to Pusey House, Oxford, the collection was for many years on loan to the Ashmolean Museum.
 In 2007 the Ashmolean purchased it.
 Wilshere had bought larger antiquities, but the rest of his collection proved harder to place.
 At one point he told Garrucci that he might create a museum of his own.

 Wilshere corresponded, in Italian, with the Italian archaeologist Giovanni Battista de Rossi, and a collection of 69 letters from him to de Rossi are in the Vatican Library.